Improved $K_{e3}$ radiative corrections sharpen the $K_{\mu 2}$--$K_{l3}$ discrepancy: Comparing with the ChPT result

 \section{Comparing with the ChPT result}

 We have now finished calculating all components of the $\mathcal{O}(G_F^2\alpha)$ electroweak RC to the $K_{e3}$ decay rate.
 The total result is simply given by:

 where the numerical values of different components can be found in Tables~\ref{tab:Born}--\ref{tab:bremD4m3}.
-On the other hand, instead of grouping everything into one single number, in the existing standard ChPT treatment the full electroweak RC is broken down into (somewhat arbitrarily-defined) ``short-distance'' and ``long-distance'' pieces, and are allocated to several different quantities, some of which are rather implicit hidden.
+On the other hand, in the existing standard ChPT treatment the full electroweak RC is broken down into ``short-distance'' and ``long-distance'' pieces, and are allocated to several different quantities, some of which are somewhat implicitly hidden.
 This section serves to perform a rigorous matching between our result and the values quoted in the existing ChPT literature, with special attention paid to the so-called ``long-distance electromagnetic corrections'' $\delta_\mathrm{EM}^{Ke}$.

 In the standard ChPT framework, the photon-inclusive $K_{e3}$ decay rate is parameterized as~\cite{Zyla:2020zbs}:

 where $C_K$ is a simple isospin factor.
 Apart from the quantity $|f_+^{K^0\pi^-}(0)|$ that requires a lattice input, all the small QCD and electroweak corrections to $\Gamma_{K_{e3}}$ are distributed into the following four quantities: $S_\mathrm{EW}$, $I_{Ke}^{(0)}(\lambda_i)$, $\delta_\mathrm{SU(2)}^{K\pi}$ and $\delta_\mathrm{EM}^{Ke}$.
 We shall take a serious look at each of these quantities, and study their relations to the different components of electroweak RC we calculated in this work.